-- For science subject guides on a wide variety of topics, go to the Natural & Physical Sciences Subject Guides.
+For science research guides on a wide variety of topics, see our Science Research Guides.

-Anthropology Plus: Index of journal articles, and additional resources from core and lesser-known journals from the early 19th century to today.
+- Anthropology Plus (SI Staff): Index of journal articles, and additional resources from core and lesser-known journals from the early 19th century to today.

-Biodiversity Heritage Library (Free): A digital library containing primarily historical texts in the natural sciences.
+- Biodiversity Heritage Library: A digital library containing primarily historical texts in the natural sciences.

-Journal Citation Reports: Provides impact factors and rankings of many journals in the social and life sciences based on citation analysis.
+- Journal Citation Reports (SI Staff): Provides impact factors and rankings of many journals in the social and life sciences based on citation analysis.

-JSTOR Global Plants: Includes plant type specimens, taxonomic structures, scientific literature, and related materials.
+- JSTOR Global Plants (SI Staff): Includes plant type specimens, taxonomic structures, scientific literature, and related materials.

-Zoological Record: Considered the world's leading taxonomic reference, with coverage back to 1864.
+- Zoological Record (SI Staff): Considered the world's leading taxonomic reference, with coverage back to 1864.